judytuna/ipfs-multido/README.md

  - [ ] review games i've played
  - [ ] track played time somehow (manually? input through steam api if there is one?)

+ ### meta app ideas

+ - list-maker: a GUI for setting up your own multido!
+  - name of thing (books, video games, birds)
+  - num stages
+  - stage names

  ### out of scope

  - separating content and presentation. right now, data is kept as classes on list elements. lol
+ - an item can't be in more than one "stage" at a time. this is different from goodreads. maybe i can get around this by implementing tags, which are separate from stages.